 There is a petrol station at Glen Helen and you should definitely fill up the car before heading further towards the Kings Canyon.

-Make sure you take some food and lots of water with you before leaving Alice Springs or Glen Helen.
-You are in the Australian Outback so travel well prepared.
+Make sure you pack some food and lots of water with you before leaving Alice Springs or Glen Helen.
+You are in the Australian Outback, so travel well prepared.

 If you are camping, you can also opt for one of the other campings in the area.
 Camping area at Ormiston Gorge looked pretty nice too, although I would go to Glen Helen for the views and for the restaurant.
 The food was absolutely delicious!

 So, this was our experience visiting West MacDonnell Ranges in Australia’s Red Centre.
 Do you have any questions?
 Feel free to leave a reply below.

 If you found this post useful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin this image!